SiriDB/siridb-docs/content/connect/http_api.md

 The HTTP API has supports for **basic** authentication: `--header 'Authorization: Basic c2E6c2lyaQ=='`.

-`c2E6c2lyaQ==` translates to the default service account `sa:siri` base64 decoded.
-Or in case of an insert or query request you need to authenticate using your username:password; in case of the default database user `iris:siri`, this would be `aXJpczpzaXJp` base64 encoded.
+`c2E6c2lyaQ==` translates to the default service account `sa:siri`, when base64 decoded.
+Or in case of an insert or query request you need to authenticate using your username:password; in case of the default database user `iris:siri`, this would be `aXJpczpzaXJp`, when base64 encoded.

 ## URIs